-Students wishing to transfer into a program beyond level/semester 1 must complete a St. Lawrence College Application for Full-Time Advanced Level Entry form.
+Students wishing to transfer into a program beyond level/semester 1 and who have completed a successful full time semester at St, Lawrence College must complete a St. Lawrence College Application for Full-Time Advanced Level Entry form.

 Transfers within program clusters (common first level/semester or common first year) are administered by the applicable Academic School (Kingston Campus) or Student Services Office (Brockville and Cornwall Campuses).